GIScience/gis-training-resource-center/content/Trainers_corner/en_training_day_structure.md

-# How to plan and structure a GIS Training Session
+# How to plan and structure a GIS Training Session <a id="how-to-plan-and-structure-a-gis-training-session"></a>

 __🔙[Back to Homepage](/content/intro.md)__